Arindamdeb2000/Bookmarklets-3/README.md

     - downloads the preview from 500px photo
     - uses the OG:image metatag to get the preview photo URL

+## Instagram Bookmarklets
+ - Download Photo
+    - downloads the preview from Instagram photo
+    - uses the OG:image metatag to get the preview photo URL

 ## Strava Bookmarklets
  - Export as Original
     - export your Strava activity in the file format it was originally uploaded in (e.g. FIT)